 Mood disorders and depression see a big bump throughout the winter and many people suffer from SAD (seasonal affective disorder, as well) so finding our balance isn't just important physically, it's also pertinent mentally.
-Here are some helpful tips to keep the winter blues and aches at bay, so you can happily enjoy the change in the seasons.
-And not just from you bed watching Netflix.
+Below are some helpful tips to keep the winter blues and aches at bay, so you can happily enjoy the change in the seasons.
+And not just from your bed watching Netflix.

 Just like the doctor will tell you to help fight the flu, water is essential in preventing the flu and cold that lingers around every corner.
 Adequate hydration helps keep your metabolism running smoothly, which in turn, keeps your body temperature up.
 So remember, 64-84 ounces of water DAILY.
 Don't skip the water and keep you and your pet's systems moving healthily.

 Rest is a must during the shorter days of winter.
 Your body simply needs more rest to balance the extra energy used in staying warm.
 On the flip side, getting regular exercise also helps keep the body in tune.
 Take a brisk hike in the woods with your pup (let them decompress with a great sniff-heavy, roll in the snow walk) and see how rejuvenated both your bodies feel.
 That need for a nap that hits when you hit the warmth of your cozy home?
 Listen to it!
 Find a comfy throw and cozy yourself on the couch with your furries for a snooze.
 Your body will thank you with upped immunity and overall feeling of calm and concentration.